EVERYTHING YOU NEED TO KNOW ABOUT GONG

 What are the benefits of a gong bath?

 The sonic energy produced by a gong affects you at the mental and physical level.
-At the mental level, it can help to induce a meditative state by lowering brainwave frequencies and helping you ease into a space where the mind can rest and reset.
-Sound is also a force that can affect you physically.
-Water is an effective conductor of sound, and therefore our bodies are sound resonators.
-In addition, gong meditation activate the parasympathetic nervous system (known as the "rest and digest" system) and help brings about a profound state of relaxation.
+At the mental level, the harmonics can induce a meditative state by entraining brainwave frequencies into a lower state, easing your mind into a space where it can rest and restore.
+Sound is also a force that affects you physically.
+The tangible vibrations help to move blocked energy and release tension.

 Who will be guiding the gong bath?